lundellstef/INTE-GRUPP12/README.md

 - Pontus Lembäck

 ## Test case naming convention
-- Should_ExpectedBehavior_When_StateUnderTest
+- should_expectedBehavior_when_stateUnderTest
-- For example: Should_ThrowException_When_AgeLessThan18
+- For example: should_throwException_when_ageLessThan18